alloverse/alloverse.github.io/index.md

 `removeTodo` just finds the given item in the list, and removes it from both the list and the UI, running a relayouting pass to adjust the other items' positions.

 That's awesome!
 We can now add and remove todo list items!
 Just one bummer: they all end up stacked on top of each other.
 We'll need to lay them out before this is usable.
 Let's replace our dummy `layout` with something better.
+Remove the existing contents of your `layout` function, and type in this:

 {% highlight lua %}
 function TodosView:layout()